-There are a variety of treatments for infertility, but the options become more limited as ovarian function wanes.
+There are a variety of treatments for advanced maternal age

 Surgical solutions can be appropriate for certain problems in some patients, but require recovery time as well as time to conceive after that.
 Conservative hormonal therapies (such as clomiphene citrate or gonadotropins combined with intrauterine insemination) can be effective for appropriately selected patients under 40, but are much less effective in women over 40 years old.
 In vitro fertilization (IVF) remains the most effective therapy for women using their own eggs at any time in the reproductive age-group, but the live birth rate drops off considerably in women in their 40s.
 Unfortunately, there is currently no treatment that can restore eggs or improve their quality.
 Thus, it is critical to make sure that women have access to good treatment modalities early on so that their own eggs can still be used.

 Figure 4.
 The chance of pregnancy declines with age, regardless of choice of therapy.
 In vitro fertilization is the most effective therapy for women using their own eggs at any age.
 Key: CC/IUI=clomiphene citrate and intrauterine insemination; Gnd/IUI=Gonadotropins and intrauterine insemination; IVF= in vitro fertilization (2001-pregnancy per embryo transfer)